-How are Breathing Space Baby & Me Yoga classes different from postnatal yoga or classes offered elsewhere?
+How are Breathing Space Baby Yoga & Play classes different from postnatal yoga or classes offered elsewhere?

-Baby & Me Yoga is a blend of baby-focused poses, activities, songs and rhymes with some gentle stretching and conditioning for caregivers.
-Breathing Space Baby & Me Yoga classes are baby-centric, with the primary emphasis on baby-caregiver bonding and baby activities.
+Baby Yoga & Play classes are baby-centric, with the primary emphasis on baby-caregiver bonding and baby activities.
+We do age-appropriate poses, activities, songs and rhymes along with some gentle stretching and conditioning for caregivers.
 While caregivers still get a some exercise, it’s very different from classes where baby is invited, but hopefully sleeps or remains quiet during class so moms can get a workout.
-Ironically, Baby & Me Yoga classes are often quieter and calmer than a lot of postnatal exercise classes because baby is engaged throughout.
+Ironically, Baby Yoga & Play classes are often quieter and calmer than a lot of postnatal exercise classes because baby is engaged throughout.

 Will I get a workout?
 Do I need workout clothing?

-Baby & Me Yoga is not designed as a workout for caregivers, but you do need to be prepared to move.
+Baby Yoga & Play is not designed as a workout for caregivers, but you do need to be prepared to move.
 We spend a good portion of the class sitting criss-cross or in other positions on the floor and we get up and down several times.
 Almost every class incorporates lunges or squats while holding baby as well as some shoulder or low-back exercises for caregivers.
-We sometimes do basic standing poses and, if babies are cooperative, Jen especially likes to end her classes with 10-15 minutes of postpartum-appropriate ab work.
 Comfortable, stretchy clothing is important and jeans are not recommended.